 Codebase Understanding

-Cursor excels at semantic chunking and retrieval.
-Its approach ensures that vector embeddings encapsulate the true functional intent of code rather than merely adjacent strings of syntax.
-However, it primarily focuses on the active repository and requires manual file tagging for optimal results.
+Cursor is better at semantic chunking.
+Its embeddings capture the functional intent of code — not just adjacent syntax.
+But it focuses on the active repository and needs manual file tagging for best results.

 Agentic Capabilities

-Windsurf's Cascade focuses on narrative continuity and persistent context.
-It excels at maintaining a coherent thread across long development sessions, automatically surfacing relevant context without requiring explicit prompts.
+Windsurf's Cascade prioritises continuity.
+It maintains a coherent thread across long sessions, surfacing relevant context without you asking.
+Less manual steering.
+More autonomous.

 Developer Experience